Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Introduction

-The purpose of this paper is to investigate the origin of the non-monotonic behavior of the Binder parameter and to find a method for eliminating it.
+The purpose of this paper is to reveal the origin of the non-monotonic behavior of the Binder parameter and to propose a method for eliminating it.
+We investigate how different definitions of the Binder ratio affect the results of the finite-size scaling.
 This paper is organized as follows.
 In the next section, we describe the properties of humps of the Binder parameter, especially the origin of the hump of the Binder parameter.
 In Sec.~\ref{sec:elimination}, we discuss eliminating or alleviating the humps with appropriately defined order parameters.
 In Sec.~\ref{sec:frustratedising}, we demonstrate that an appropriately defined order parameter can eliminate the effect of the hump even in systems where the improved estimator of the Binder parameter is unknown.
 Section~\ref{sec:summary} is devoted to discussion and perspective.